-Ordinarily the conflict of laws rules will only be applied if at least one of the parties has argued that they should be applied.
-If this has not been argued, or if there is no satisfactory evidence of the content of foreign law, the judge will normally apply the law of Northern Ireland to the issue.
+The general position is that the conflict of laws rules are only applied if at least one of the parties has argued that they be applied.
+If this has not been argued, or if there is no satisfactory evidence of the content of foreign law, the judge will normally apply English law to the issue.
 This rule is one relating to evidence and procedure, and hence is unaffected by the EU Regulations.